cssgunc/EasyAccessServer/README.md

 # Deployment

 Heroku: No addons.
 Set up through git.
+Uses the procfile to figure out which command to run to start the program.

-Git push heroku master will publish master branch to production.
+	`Git push heroku master` will publish master branch from git to production.

+Dynos are isolated, virtualized Linux containers that are designed to execute code based on a user-specified command.
+Your app can scale to any specified number of dynos based on its resource demands.
+Heroku’s container management capabilities provide you with an easy way to scale and manage the number, size, and type of dynos your app may need at any given time.

-	Make sure dynos are upgraded. heroku ps: web=1 will start one dyno.
-0=no dynos on,
+	Make sure dynos are upgraded. heroku ps:scale web=1 will start one dyno.
+0=no dynos on

 Firebase: Firestore live at all times.
 Make sure it is upgraded to one of the following plans when in production

 	Flame Plan: Fixed rate